-Renewal of registration for off-road vehicles, snowmobiles, and vessels can only be executed in the county of origin, causing undue hardship on the owner if they are traveling for recreation and discover the registration is out of date and they must go back to their home county to renew.
-Similarly, a lien on the vehicles can only be released in the county in which it is registered so in the case of a sale the registration by the new owner is often delayed while the paperwork is sent back to the seller's county recorder.
-Lastly, different types of off-road vehicles, snowmobiles, and vessels require different documents in order to be transferred causing inconsistencies and confusion.
-ISAC supports allowing any county recorder to renew the registration for or release the lien on any off-road vehicle, snowmobile, or vessel in the Recreational Vehicle and Vessel Registration System (RVVRS) regardless of the county of origin, and the development of a consistent set of guidelines and paperwork for the transfer of recreational vehicles regardless of type.
+Renewal of registration for off-road vehicles and snowmobiles can only be executed in the county of origin, causing undue hardship on the owner if they are traveling for recreation and discover the registration is out of date.
+They must go back to their home county to renew.
+Similarly, a lien on the vehicles can only be released in the county in which it is registered, so in the case of a sale the registration by the new owner, it is often delayed while the paperwork is sent back to the seller's county recorder.
+Lastly, different types of off-road vehicles and snowmobiles require different documents in order to be transferred causing inconsistencies and confusion.
+ISAC supports allowing any county recorder to renew the registration for, or release the lien on, any off-road vehicle or snowmobile in the Recreational Vehicle and Vessel Registration System (RVVRS) regardless of the county of origin, and the development of a consistent set of guidelines and paperwork for the transfer of recreational vehicles regardless of type.